-Your Duty as a Driver When Involved in an Accident
+Your Duty as a Driver When Involved in a Car Accident

-Car accidents are serious matters, and every driver has certain legal obligations when involved in an accident.
-In the State of New York, those obligations are listed under Section 600 of the New York State Vehicle and Traffic Code.
-If you have been in a car accident that caused damages to another person’s property or resulted in injuries, state law requires that you do the following:
+Car accidents are serious matters, and every driver has certain legal obligations when involved in one.
+In the State of New York, those obligations are listed under VAT § 600.
+If you have been in a car accident that caused damages to another person’s property or resulted in injuries, you must:

 - Exchange information with other drivers at the scene, such as your driver’s license number, vehicle registration, and proof of insurance.